ezalabs/bibot-ai/README.md

 ## Implementing Custom Trading Strategies

-BiBot is designed with an extensible architecture that allows you to easily implement custom trading strategies.
+BiBot-AI is designed with an extensible architecture that allows you to easily implement custom trading strategies.
 The bot uses a strategy factory pattern along with type-safe Pydantic models for configuration.

 ### Strategy Architecture